Soft, rich, buttery brioche buns that are perfect for sandwiches and burgers, made in 45 minutes, start to finish.

 Homemade buttery brioche buns with simple ingredients fresh out the oven?
 Dreams come true!
 At least my dreams; they often involve baked goods. #dontjudgeme.

 I am a lover of grocery shopping.
 I literally want to move back to north Virginia (or somewhere else in the North East) because Wegman’s grocery store is there.
 Okay, that isn’t the main reason, but it is a significant reason.
 Honestly, I even sit down to work on posts at Whole Foods and I’m not even shopping, just working.
+If we still lived in D.C., I would be working on the blog at our old Wegmans.
+Game night on Fridays at the grocery store and Earth, Wind, and Fire on the P.A.?
+That’s my kind of place.

-And ALDI? $4.99 for four brioche buns.
+$4.99 for four brioche buns.
 Just four.
 We were having burgers for dinner and lunch the next day, that would mean we’d have to spend $10 on buns alone.
 That was more than the meat cost to make the burger patties!

-And I was like, “Honey, I’m not buying bread.”
+I called up Brian and I was like, “Honey, I’m not buying bread.”

 I mean, it seemed silly to him, but for that same $4.99, I bought the ingredients needed to make a ton of brioche buns.
 And I could make them in less than one hour.